GSA-TTS/FAC-transition-site/src/developers/index.md

 ## Interacting with the API

-To interact with the FAC API, you will need an API key from <a href="https://data.gov/" target="_blank">Data.gov</a>.
-To get a Data.gov API key, fill out <a href="https://api.data.gov/signup/" target="_blank">the Data.gov API key signup form</a>.
+To interact with the FAC API, you will need an API key from <a href="https://api.data.gov/" target="_blank">api.data.gov</a>.
+To get a Data.gov API key, fill out <a href="https://api.data.gov/signup/" target="_blank">the api.data.gov API key signup form</a>.
 This is free and requires a valid email address.
 When you receive your API key, treat it like any other credential:
 - Do not share your key with other users.
 - Do not commit your key into a repository alongside your code.
 - Do not store your key in a shared drive where other users have access.